How do I get a question answered about a specific project for the current bid letting?

-How do I find out if there are preliminary plans on a project?
+How do I find out if there are Preliminary Bid Packages on a project?

-A link to Preliminary Plans is provided on the Contracting & Bidding webpage.
-Preliminary Plans are generally published one month prior to advertising.
-If you would like a set of preliminary plans, call our office at 406-444-6215 or fax our Bid Package Order Form to 406-444-7236.
+A link to Preliminary Bid Packages is provided on the Contracting & Bidding webpage.
+Preliminary Bid Packages are generally published one month prior to advertising.
+If you would like a set of Preliminary Bid Packages, call our office at 406-444-6215 or fax our Bid Package Order Form to 406-444-7236.
 Please put the project number and the word, "Prelim" on your fax cover sheet.
 All prelims are $10.00.